framp/storry/README.md

 Unfortunately it carries a lot of action-related boilerplate and it's hard to teach to unexperienced developers.

-Starry wants to preserve the benefits while minimizing boilerplate and while keeping the learning curve shallow.
+Storry wants to preserve the benefits while minimizing boilerplate and while keeping the learning curve shallow.